metio/terraform-provider-k8s/docs/data-sources/opensearchservice_services_k8s_aws_domain_v1alpha1_manifest.md

 Required:

-- `name` (String) The name of the Amazon OpenSearch Service domain you're creating.
-Domainnames are unique across the domains owned by an account within an AWS region.Domain names must start with a lowercase letter and can contain the followingcharacters: a-z (lowercase), 0-9, and - (hyphen).
+- `name` (String) Name of the OpenSearch Service domain to create.
+Domain names are uniqueacross the domains owned by an account within an Amazon Web Services Region.

 Optional:

-- `access_policies` (String) IAM access policy as a JSON-formatted string.
-- `advanced_options` (Map of String) Option to allow references to indices in an HTTP request body.
-Must be falsewhen configuring access to individual sub-resources.
-By default, the valueis true.
-See Advanced cluster parameters (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomain-configure-advanced-options)for more information.
+- `access_policies` (String) Identity and Access Management (IAM) policy document specifying the accesspolicies for the new domain.
+- `advanced_options` (Map of String) Key-value pairs to specify advanced configuration options.
+The followingkey-value pairs are supported:   * 'rest.action.multi.allow_explicit_index': 'true' | 'false' - Note the   use of a string rather than a boolean.
+Specifies whether explicit references   to indexes are allowed inside the body of HTTP requests.
+If you want to   configure access policies for domain sub-resources, such as specific indexes   and domain APIs, you must disable this property.
+Default is true.   * 'indices.fielddata.cache.size': '80' - Note the use of a string rather   than a boolean.
+Specifies the percentage of heap space allocated to field   data.
+Default is unbounded.   * 'indices.query.bool.max_clause_count': '1024' - Note the use of a string   rather than a boolean.
+Specifies the maximum number of clauses allowed   in a Lucene boolean query.
+Default is 1,024.
+Queries with more than the   permitted number of clauses result in a TooManyClauses error.   * 'override_main_response_version': 'true' | 'false' - Note the use of   a string rather than a boolean.
+Specifies whether the domain reports its   version as 7.10 to allow Elasticsearch OSS clients and plugins to continue   working with it.
+Default is false when creating a domain and true when   upgrading a domain.For more information, see Advanced cluster parameters (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomain-configure-advanced-options).
-- `advanced_security_options` (Attributes) Specifies advanced security options. (see [below for nested schema](#nestedatt--spec--advanced_security_options))
+- `advanced_security_options` (Attributes) Options for fine-grained access control. (see [below for nested schema](#nestedatt--spec--advanced_security_options))
+- `aiml_options` (Attributes) Options for all machine learning features for the specified domain. (see [below for nested schema](#nestedatt--spec--aiml_options))
-- `auto_tune_options` (Attributes) Specifies Auto-Tune options. (see [below for nested schema](#nestedatt--spec--auto_tune_options))
+- `auto_tune_options` (Attributes) Options for Auto-Tune. (see [below for nested schema](#nestedatt--spec--auto_tune_options))
-- `cluster_config` (Attributes) Configuration options for a domain.
-Specifies the instance type and numberof instances in the domain. (see [below for nested schema](#nestedatt--spec--cluster_config))
+- `cluster_config` (Attributes) Container for the cluster configuration of a domain. (see [below for nested schema](#nestedatt--spec--cluster_config))
-- `cognito_options` (Attributes) Options to specify the Cognito user and identity pools for OpenSearch Dashboardsauthentication.
-For more information, see Configuring Amazon Cognito authenticationfor OpenSearch Dashboards (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/cognito-auth.html). (see [below for nested schema](#nestedatt--spec--cognito_options))
+- `cognito_options` (Attributes) Key-value pairs to configure Amazon Cognito authentication.
+For more information,see Configuring Amazon Cognito authentication for OpenSearch Dashboards (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cognito-auth.html). (see [below for nested schema](#nestedatt--spec--cognito_options))
-- `domain_endpoint_options` (Attributes) Options to specify configurations that will be applied to the domain endpoint. (see [below for nested schema](#nestedatt--spec--domain_endpoint_options))
+- `domain_endpoint_options` (Attributes) Additional options for the domain endpoint, such as whether to require HTTPSfor all traffic. (see [below for nested schema](#nestedatt--spec--domain_endpoint_options))
-- `ebs_options` (Attributes) Options to enable, disable, and specify the type and size of EBS storagevolumes. (see [below for nested schema](#nestedatt--spec--ebs_options))
+- `ebs_options` (Attributes) Container for the parameters required to enable EBS-based storage for anOpenSearch Service domain. (see [below for nested schema](#nestedatt--spec--ebs_options))
-- `encryption_at_rest_options` (Attributes) Options for encryption of data at rest. (see [below for nested schema](#nestedatt--spec--encryption_at_rest_options))
+- `encryption_at_rest_options` (Attributes) Key-value pairs to enable encryption at rest. (see [below for nested schema](#nestedatt--spec--encryption_at_rest_options))
-- `engine_version` (String) String of format Elasticsearch_X.Y or OpenSearch_X.Y to specify the engineversion for the Amazon OpenSearch Service domain.
-For example, 'OpenSearch_1.0'or 'Elasticsearch_7.9'.
-For more information, see Creating and managing AmazonOpenSearch Service domains (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomains).
+- `engine_version` (String) String of format Elasticsearch_X.Y or OpenSearch_X.Y to specify the engineversion for the OpenSearch Service domain.
+For example, OpenSearch_1.0 orElasticsearch_7.9.
+For more information, see Creating and managing AmazonOpenSearch Service domains (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomains).
+- `ip_address_type` (String) Specify either dual stack or IPv4 as your IP address type.
+Dual stack allowsyou to share domain resources across IPv4 and IPv6 address types, and isthe recommended option.
+If you set your IP address type to dual stack, youcan't change your address type later.
-- `log_publishing_options` (Attributes) Map of LogType and LogPublishingOption, each containing options to publisha given type of OpenSearch log. (see [below for nested schema](#nestedatt--spec--log_publishing_options))
+- `log_publishing_options` (Attributes) Key-value pairs to configure log publishing. (see [below for nested schema](#nestedatt--spec--log_publishing_options))
-- `node_to_node_encryption_options` (Attributes) Node-to-node encryption options. (see [below for nested schema](#nestedatt--spec--node_to_node_encryption_options))
+- `node_to_node_encryption_options` (Attributes) Enables node-to-node encryption. (see [below for nested schema](#nestedatt--spec--node_to_node_encryption_options))
+- `off_peak_window_options` (Attributes) Specifies a daily 10-hour time block during which OpenSearch Service canperform configuration changes on the domain, including service software updatesand Auto-Tune enhancements that require a blue/green deployment.
+If no optionsare specified, the default start time of 10:00 P.M. local time (for the Regionthat the domain is created in) is used. (see [below for nested schema](#nestedatt--spec--off_peak_window_options))
+- `software_update_options` (Attributes) Software update options for the domain. (see [below for nested schema](#nestedatt--spec--software_update_options))
-- `tags` (Attributes List) A list of Tag added during domain creation. (see [below for nested schema](#nestedatt--spec--tags))
+- `tags` (Attributes List) List of tags to add to the domain upon creation. (see [below for nested schema](#nestedatt--spec--tags))
-- `vpc_options` (Attributes) Options to specify the subnets and security groups for a VPC endpoint.
-Formore information, see Launching your Amazon OpenSearch Service domains usinga VPC (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html). (see [below for nested schema](#nestedatt--spec--vpc_options))
+- `vpc_options` (Attributes) Container for the values required to configure VPC access domains.
+If youdon't specify these values, OpenSearch Service creates the domain with apublic endpoint.
+For more information, see Launching your Amazon OpenSearchService domains using a VPC (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html). (see [below for nested schema](#nestedatt--spec--vpc_options))

 <a id="nestedatt--spec--advanced_security_options"></a>
 ### Nested Schema for `spec.advanced_security_options`